tlswg/tls-record-limit/draft-thomson-tls-record-limit.md

 Even if a larger record size limit is provided by a peer, an endpoint MUST NOT send records larger than the protocol-defined limit, unless explicitly allowed by a future TLS version or extension.

-The size limit expressed in the `record_size_limit` extension doesn't account for expansion due to compression or record protection.
-It is expected that a constrained device will disable compression and know - and account for - the maximum expansion possible due to record protection based on the cipher suites it offers or selects.
-Note that up to 256 octets of padding and padding length can be added to block ciphers.

 The record size limit only applies to records sent toward the endpoint that advertises the limit.
 An endpoint MAY send records that are larger than the